IWA–AIT: Later developments (1940–)

 At the tenth congress in 1958, the SAC's response to its pressures led it into a clash with the rest of the international.
 It withdrew from the IWA following its failure to amend the body's statutes to allow it to stand in municipal elections and amid concerns over its integration with the state over distribution of unemployment benefits.

 In the early 2000s, the organisation Priama akcia (Direct action) was established in Slovakia and became the Slovak section of the IWA.
 It has published the journal Žerme bohatých (Let's eat the rich), which has reported on strike actions and trade union struggles in both Slovakia and the rest of the world.

 By the 21st century, the IWA was experiencing an internal crisis.
-This process culminated in 2016, with the expulsion of the CNT (Spain), USI (Italy), FAU (Germany), which together represented 80-90% of the IWA's working membership.
+This process culminated in 2016, with the expulsion of the CNT (Spain), USI (Italy), FAU (Germany).
+The following year, some sections of the CNT broke away and established the "CNT-AIT", which received official recognition from the IWA, although it was disorganised, had a small membership and did not carry out any union activity.
 In 2018, the expelled sections of the IWA established a new international organisation, the International Confederation of Labour (Confederación Internacional del Trabajo; ICL-CIT).
 Alongside the CNT, USI and FAU, other affiliated organisations included the North American Regional Administration of the IWW, FORA (Argentina), ESE (Greece), and IP (Poland).

-As of its founding, the ICL-CIT counted more than 10,000 members, located in both Europe and the Americas; in contrast, by 2020, the IWA's membership had dwindled to less than 1,000 active members, mostly located in Europe.
+Sections

+These are the sections and their websites as provided on IWA-AIT's website.